 Vaccines for kids 5-11 years of age will be available as many pediatricians’ offices, as well as at children’s hospitals, rural health clinics, pharmacies, some school-based clinics and other community locations.

-If you have additional questions or concerns, talk to your child’s health care provider or visit the CDC website for details on the vaccine.
+If you have additional questions or concerns, talk to your child’s health care provider.
 For additional information about COVID-19 vaccines, treatment and prevention, check out these related articles: